London Passes: the passes to London

 Buy London City CardLondon City Card Validity and Refunds

-Unlike other passes, you will need to select the date and time slot for each of the three attractions included at the time of purchase.
-The dates chosen cannot be changed later.
+Unlike other passes, at the time of purchase you must select the date and time slot for each of the included attractions.
+The dates you select cannot be changed later.

 To avoid problems related to unforeseen travel contingencies (delays, cancellations, schedule changes), it is advisable to purchase the pass just before visiting the first attraction, when you are already in London or close to departure.